bigwoodentable/patient-medicine-management/README.md

 2. Information about the medicines fetched from an <a href="https://rapidapi.com/rnelsomain/api/drug-info-and-price-history/" target="_blank" rel="noreferrer noopener"> API </a>.
 3. Reminders about medicines that are low in stock.

-As the original version has data in Chinese, the demo displays western medicines so english speaking viewers can test the <a href="https://patient-meds-management.herokuapp.com/" target="_blank" rel="noreferrer noopener">app</a> more easily.
+As the original version has data in Chinese, the demo displays western medicines so english speaking viewers can test the app more easily.
 The form that generates a patient report asks - for each medicine, how many tablets per day would the user like to prescribe to the patient.
 This form's format coincides with my mom's practice where she prescribes a certain number of grams of herbs per day to the patient, but it may not be optimal for the way western medicines are prescribed.

 ## Next Steps
 1. Implement Auth0